Vinod663/EcoSort/README.md

-This is the 1st semester Final Project of GDSE-71 that converted into Layered Arcitecture.
+This is the 1st semester Final Project of GDSE-71 that converted into Layered Architecture.

 [branch-master: Layered]